Xand3rxx/wise-flask-mvp/README.md

 # <img alt="Wise Flask (MVP) Logo" src="https://wise.com/public-resources/assets/logos/wise/brand_logo.svg"> Wise Flask (MVP)

-In order to gain practical experience building web apps from scratch, this project was developed.
+In order to gain practical experience building web applications from scratch, this project was developed.
 The task is to develop a web application that allows users to send virtual money to each other in their choice of currencies (USD, EUR, or local currency).

+## Project Benefits
+This project should give us a good understanding of:

+- How well you can go from text to code, from requirements to product.
+- How well you can execute on predefined requirements.
+- How well do you pay attention to detail so we can rely on you to execute the work end to end.
+- How creatively you execute on vague requirements (that haven't been defined in great detail).
+- How well can you hack, organize, document, test, structure, and write your code.
+- How well you can leverage existing things to build this app fast.

 ## About Wise Flask (MVP)